EnzoBnl/enzobnl/spark.md

 i.e. n°partitions >> $\vert edges \vert$/$\vert vertices \vert$
 i.e. **n°partitions >> avg_n°links_by_page**

+-

+**WHY try to reduce skewing ?**
+Because:
-- This limits to the horizontal scaling potential
+- Skew limits to the horizontal scaling potential

-WHY try to reduce skewing ?
-**Skew is problematic because a partition is processed only by one task at a time: The few tasks assigned to process the huge partitions will delay the end of the step, majority of the CPUs waiting for these few thread to end**
+- A partition is processed only by one task at a time: The few tasks assigned to process the huge partitions will delay the end of the step, majority of the CPUs waiting for these few thread to end

 #### Workarounds
 ##### 1) Convert to Broadcast join